gvwilson/thirdbit/src/fiction/bear/index.md

 The sergeant shook his head.
 "I don't know, Your Highness.
 Direction doesn't mean a lot in here."
 He looked up at the starless sky.
 "I just wonder what's going to be waiting for us when we get out.
-Muddh must know he can't hold Apple Bridge for long, not even with a dozen tornadoes.
+Mukh must know he can't hold Apple Bridge for long, not even with a dozen tornadoes.
 He must be planning something, but what?"